JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Other Potential Science Cases

 \subsubsection{Origin of Hyper-velocity Stars}

 \cite{1988Natur.331..687H} theoretically predicted that the SMBH at the Galactic center (\SgrA) ejects stars with extremely large velocities as a result of close encounter and disruption of stellar binaries near the SMBH. \cite{2003ApJ...599.1129Y} expanded upon the possible ejection mechanisms.
 The discoveries of young hyper-velocity stars (HVSs) in the halo \citep{Brown2005,Zheng2014,Huang2017,Brown2015ARAA, 2018AJ....156..265M, Koposov2019arXiv} confirmed this prediction.
 Among these discoveries, the most intriguing one is the A-type HVS dubbed S5-HVS1 \citep{Koposov2019arXiv}.
-Based on the astrometric data from {\it Gaia} and a follow-up spectroscopic observation, it turned out that this star was ejected from the Galactic center 4.8 Myr ago with the ejection velocity of $\sim 1,800 \;{\mathrm{km\;s^{-1}}}$.
+Based on the astrometric data from {\it Gaia} and a follow-up spectroscopic observation, it turned out that this star was ejected from the Galactic center 4.8 Myr ago with the ejection velocity of $\sim 1800 \;{\mathrm{km\;s^{-1}}}$.
 Some numerical simulations suggests that the ejection rate of HVSs is around $10^{-5}$--$10^{-4}~\mathrm{yr^{-1}}$ \citep{Brown2015ARAA}.
 This ejection rate suggests that there are 1 to 10 HVSs within a sphere of radius $0.1$ kpc centered at the Galactic center, given their typical velocity $\sim 1000\;{\mathrm{km\;s^{-1}}}$.
 Of course, what we can expect to observe with \jasmine{} is a tiny fraction of them, because they need to be bright enough to be detected by \jasmine{}.
 Given that the GCS area of \jasmine{} includes a square region of $\pm0.6^{\circ}$ around the Galactic center ($0.6^{\circ}$ corresponds to about 0.09 kpc at the projected distance of 8.275~kpc), it is an enticing prospect to look for HVS candidates with \jasmine{}.
 If \jasmine{} discovers an HVS within $r<0.1$ kpc from the Galactic center, this will be very useful to understand the detailed mechanism of HVS ejection.
-For example, a HVS with a velocity of $1,000 \;{\mathrm{km\;s^{-1}}}$ at $r=0.1$ kpc can be traced back to the Galactic center by integrating the orbit backward in time for just $0.1$ Myr.
+For example, a HVS with a velocity of $1000 \;{\mathrm{km\;s^{-1}}}$ at $r=0.1$ kpc can be traced back to the Galactic center by integrating the orbit backward in time for just $0.1$ Myr.
 This means that we can probe the environment near the SMBH in the immediate past (just 0.1 Myr ago), such as the binary fraction near the SMBH or the orbital distribution near the SMBH.
+If \jasmine{} finds an HVS whose orbit is not consistent with the SMBH origin, it may indicate the existence of IMBH, which can produce an HVS, in the Galactic center.